cal1b4n/cal1b4n/README.md

 - My name is Saba Sakvarelidze, I'm from T'bilisi, Georgia
 - I'm a back-end developer
 - 🔭 I’m currently working on a Home Media Server in my free time
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Javacript
 - 📫 How to reach me: sakvarelidze(dot)saba(atsign)gmail(dot)com
 ---